 This grain has been harvested for over 8000 years

-– The Aztecs didn’t just use it for food.
+• The Aztecs didn’t just use it for food.
 They used it in their rituals and also for medicinal purposes.
-This grain has so much nutrition, so, it’s understandable that they thought it has healing powers.
+This grain has so much nutrition that, understandably, they thought amaranth had healing powers.

-– The grain almost went into extinction, but, you just can’t keep a good grain down!
-It found its way into Mexico and Central America where it flourishes today.
+• The grain almost went into extinction, but you just can’t keep a good grain down!
+It did find its way into Mexico and Central America, where it has flourished to this day.

-– It’s considered a “Psuedo-grain” and not a true cereal grain.
+🥣 Cereal or “Pseudo-Grain”?: Amaranth is considered to be a “pseudo-grain” and not a true cereal grain.
 True cereals grow from the Poaceae family of plants.
 Pseudo-grains grow from other plants.
-To me, it makes no difference!
-Psuedo or true, I will devour it.

 Where can I find it in the grocery store?

 The grain, if the store carries it, will be in the flour section or the “lentil” section.
-I have to admit that I have found it hard to get this grain in my local grocery store.
+Admittedly, I have found it hard to find this grain in my local grocery store.

 – Walmart has it in only some of its stores.
-They are also very happy to carry it in their stores if you ask them.
+They will happily carry it in their stores if you ask them.

 Overhead view of A small brown bag with sides folded down and filled wil amaranth grain.
 Its next to a small mound of amaranth grain